 However, she strived for more!
 Tinia and her husband created her own device that uses two head paddles to communicate dots and dashes.
 These dots and dashes and translated by a computer into verbalized words so that she can communicate just as effectively as you or I.

 For more on her incredible story, check out the video below.

 Alright, now that we know some ways in which Morse code is used around the world today, let's look at some of the awesome benefits of Morse code as a technology and as a skill!

-One of the great benefits of morse code is that it isn't a very well known language.
+One of the great benefits of Morse code is that it isn't a very well known coding system.
 However, this gives tremendous power.

 When fewer people know a particular language or coded system, the more likely you are to use it without anybody being able to interpret it.